 \section{Acknowledgments}

-We thank the Kavli Institute for Cosmology visitor programme that enabled a short visit at the Institute of Astronomy and brought about the discussion from which this paper emerged.
+We thank Hugues Sana for helpful discussions.
+AG and EL thank the Kavli Institute for Cosmology visitor programme that enabled a short visit at the Institute of Astronomy and brought about the discussion from which this paper emerged.
 AG and CAT acknowledge support from the Isaac Newton Trust (University of Cambridge).
 EL acknowledges funding through a start-up grant from the Internal Funds KU Leuven (STG/24/073), a Veni grant (VI.Veni.232.205) from the Netherlands Organization for Scientific Research (NWO), and the Research Foundation – Flanders (FWO) under the Odysseus Program, Type II (G0AT525N).
 CDK gratefully acknowledges support from the NSF through AST-2432037, the HST Guest Observer Program through HST-SNAP-17070 and HST-GO-17706, and from JWST Archival Research through JWST-AR-6241 and JWST-AR-5441.
 AO acknowledges support from the McWilliams Postdoctoral Fellowship.
 CAT thanks Churchill College for his fellowship.